Step by step guide:

 12. Let’s send the Upload File Event configuration to Google Drive to Test & Review.

 13. Excellent!
-The Google Drive processed our request successfully and it returned a confirmation that the PDF file is now stored in the selected folder.
+Google Drive processed our request successfully and it returned a confirmation that the PDF file is now stored in the selected folder.

 14. When you open the folder in Google Drive, you should see the searchable PDF file in the file list.

 15. Kindly open the PDF file to see the searchable version of our sample PDF.
 The sample file was originally a scanned file and only contained an image.
-The PDF.co Make PDF Searchable module converted that image to text which now allows you to highlight and copy text in the PDF.
+The PDF.co Make PDF Searchable module converted that image to text which now allows you to highlight and copy the text in the PDF.

 Screenshot of new Searchable PDF

-In this tutorial we learned how to set up a 3-step Zap in Zapier.
+In this tutorial, we learned how to set up a 3-step Zap in Zapier.
 We learned how to set up the New File in Folder trigger in Google Drive.
 We configured Google Drive so we can fetch the files in its folder correctly.
-We familiarized ourselves with one of PDF.co’s module called Make PDF Searchable to convert non-searchable PDFs into searchable PDFs.
+We familiarized ourselves with one of PDF.co’s modules called Make PDF Searchable to convert non-searchable PDFs into searchable PDFs.
 And last but not the least, we set up Google Drive to automatically store all searchable PDFs in its folder.